-I choose to do overnight hydration of the wheat for this ancient grains bread recipe because it makes for a really tender bread.
+I chose to do overnight hydration of the wheat for this ancient grains bread recipe because it makes for a tender bread.
 When baked in a Dutch oven, the bread forms a beautiful brown crust while staying moist and fluffy inside.

-I love making bread such as my Green Chili Cheese Bread in Dutch ovens because it steams the bread and creates a consistent temperature for baking.
+I love making bread such as my Green Chili Cheese Bread and green olive whole wheat bread in Dutch ovens because it steams the bread and creates a consistent temperature for baking.
 This is great for those who are new to baking or that have hot spots and inconsistent temperatures in their oven.

 For more delicious bread recipes, check out my Sourdough Focaccia, Kamut Pizza Crust, or Einkorn Sandwich Bread.